mbkoltai/mbkoltai.github.io/_posts/2020-04-18-covid-modeling.md

 #### [NECSI response to Imperial paper (Ferguson et al) 'Impact of non-pharmarceutical...'](https://static1.squarespace.com/static/5b68a4e4a2772c2a206180a1/t/5e70eb32b16229792eb14836/1584458547530/ReviewOfFergusson.pdf)

 They agree with Ferguson that suppression is needed to bring down R<sub>0</sub> below 1.
-But they disagree w Ferguson claim that 2nd outbreak unavoidable, because according to NECSI during lockdown infectious ppl are identified and their contacts isolated.
+They disagree w Ferguson claim that 2nd outbreak unavoidable, because (according to NECSI) during lockdown infectious ppl can be identified and their contacts isolated.
 Ferguson calculate new infections as fcn of infected % and immunity, but not the phase of trajectory (ergodicity).
 Not true that resurgence starts from even 1 case, China data showed *only 5% of close contacts of infected tested positive*.
 Small outbreaks can be controlled by testing.
 Ferguson ignores super-spreader events by ignoring 'fat tail distribution of contagion'.